vtsai881/vtsai881.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Social Behavior
+  - Social Interaction
-  - Synaptic Connections
+  - Autism
   - Machine Learning

 # Education to show in About widget